TraceLD/PlotlySharp/README.md

 ### Create a chart using a JSON object string
-This method supports everything that the plot.ly API supports.
+This method supports everything that the plot.ly API supports (supports all chart types that Plotly provides).
 For all possible chart options click [here](https://plot.ly/javascript/reference/).

 ```cs
 using TraceLd.PlotlySharp;